-Superintendents and leaders of charter management organizations play a major role in ensuring Opportunity Culture success in their districts.
-In Opportunity Culture districts with the strongest results, superintendents:
+Superintendents and leaders of charter management organizations play a major role in ensuring Opportunity Culture success in their sites.
+In Opportunity Culture sites with the strongest results, the leader:

-- communicate early and often how Opportunity Culture implementation helps teachers achieve outstanding results with students—when implemented well.
+- communicates early and often how Opportunity Culture implementation helps teachers achieve outstanding results with students—when implemented well.

-- give key district staff the authority to lead Opportunity Culture implementation.
+- gives key district staff the authority to lead Opportunity Culture implementation.

-- monitor progress during both Opportunity Culture design and ongoing implementation using the School Excellence Portal.
+- monitors progress during both Opportunity Culture design and ongoing implementation using the School Excellence Portal.

-- make the tough decisions about course corrections when challenges arise to ensure that every student in an Opportunity Culture school receives excellent teaching—in every subject, every year.
+- makes the tough decisions about course corrections when challenges arise to ensure that every student in an Opportunity Culture school receives excellent teaching—in every subject, every year.
 The School Excellence Portal’s low-cost data tools help superintendents identify the most important changes to achieve results.

 Tools & Resources for District Superintendents